 - In Harry Potter and the Methods of Rationality, Harry unintentionally torches an Auror with the blast of a rocket-enhanced broom.

 - In the Firefly fic series Forward, there are several instances where the crew uses Serenity's engines as weapons.
 In "Business," they lured an Alliance gunboat close enough to fire the engines directly into the bridge section of the vessel, blinding its sensors and heating up the bridge canopy enough that Jayne is able to put an armor-piercing round through it.
 Later on, in "Adrift" Wash uses the exhaust from the ship's damaged engines to blind a Reaver pursuit craft, and in the "Fourth Interlude" River manages to exploit a flaw in an enemy ship's engines by channeling her ship's exhaust into its intakes, overheating it and causing it to shut down and sending the enemy ship into an uncontrolled spin.

 - In Sleeping with the Girls, in the second Tenchi arc, the SI remembers, almost too late, that standing near a spaceship about to take off is a bad idea.
 Cue an Oh Crap moment, followed by him running, screaming "KZINTI LESSON!
 KZINTI LESSON!" over and over.
 He almost makes it, and the backwash of the ship's takeoff knocks him off of his feet.
 Not the straightest example of the trope, but shows an understanding of it.

-- In the MLP Fanfic Hands from Andrew Joshua Talon the Enterprise uses its Orion Drive against the Changeling Mothership.
+- In the My Little Pony: Friendship Is Magic Fanfic Hands from Andrew Joshua Talon the Enterprise uses its Orion Drive against the Changeling Mothership.

 - Planet of the Apes remake, when Leo uses the crashed Oberon's main thruster to burn the ape army's first wave.